Book an appointment using SetMore

 The more disagreeable you (and your spouse) are, the longer your case will take

 The bottom line is that in your divorce it is unrealistic to expect that you will be able to get everything that you want.
 Divorce is not bludgeoning your spouse and vice versa with your words, attorneys or evidence.
 Certainly, evidence is handy in a divorce to reinforce your case.
 Your attorney will play a major role in determining the outcome of your case as well.
-However, movies and television have led us to believe that your divorce is going to come down to a courtroom trial where all of your dirty laundries will be aired and drama fills the courtroom.
+Movies and television have shaped our belief that divorces involve courtroom trials where all of your personal matters are aired, and drama fills the courtroom.
 After reading our blog for the past week do you still think this is reality?

 The truth of the matter is that you will likely settle your case in mediation.
 This means that negotiation is the name of the game.
-Be prepared to give up some things that you want and to gain some things you didn’t think you would be able to “win.”
+Prepare to relinquish some desires while also gaining unexpected victories.
 That is the true nature of divorce- if you walk away feeling like you did ok but could have done better I would tell you that your spouse likely feels the same.
 Make that your ex-spouse, because at this stage your divorce is finally complete.

 Questions about divorce or any other issue in Texas family law?
 Contact the Law Office of Bryan Fagan